-- How to set a winning service level for your own organization;
+- How to set a winning service level for your organization

 Read on: You’ll be an expert in no time.

-- Average Speed of Answer or ASA (this reflects calls not answered within a certain time frame).
+- Average Speed of Answer or ASA measures the number of calls not answered within a certain time frame.
 According to IFC, the global metric is 28 seconds.

-- Abandon Rate (this reflects calls abandoned while a customer was waiting on hold to connect with a human agent).
+- Abandon Rate reflects calls abandoned while a customer was waiting on hold to connect with a human agent.
 As per IFC, the global metric is between 5 and 8 percent.

 Lesson 2: How Do You Set a Winning Service Level?

 There are several ways of setting achievable service levels in your SLA, but they all require a deep understanding of your clients, your call center, your team, and how they operate.